 Kier/ Royal Borough of Windsor and Maidenhead

-The aim of the new school will be to provide an exemplar environment with a high level of therapeutic support and excellent teaching to allow students with autism to achieve their full potential and to make the most of their intellectual ability, focus and skills.
+The new school provides an exemplar environment with a high level of therapeutic support and excellent teaching to allow students with autism to achieve their full potential and to make the most of their intellectual ability, focus and skills.

-We have consulted and engaged with the stakeholders to define the brief and realise the design, which is currently at the planning application stage.
+We consulted and engaged with the stakeholders to define the brief and realise the design.
 The school has been designed intelligently to enable each child to have a rite of passage, given they may potentially be taught at the school for their full education.
 The design identifies the primary and secondary school as two individual wings, forming a courtyard, with the central wing containing shared, specialist and administrative facilities.

 The building form enables all classrooms to be on the ground floor, essential for these learners, to give direct access to external learning.
 This then leads to key stage specific external play on each side of the building, to separate the very young and older children and allow for age appropriate play equipment.
 The central courtyard will be used for external dining and a shared quiet sanctuary space.